Super duality and Crystal bases for quantum orthosymplectic superalgebras

 \subsection{Classical limit}

-We can define the notion of a highest weight $U_q(\mf{g}_{m|n})$-module by the triangular decomposition of $U_q(\mf{g}_{m|n})$, and consider its classical limit in the same way as in symmetrizable Kac-Moody algebras.
+We can define the notion of a highest weight $U_q(\mf{g}_{m|n})$-module by the triangular decomposition of $U_q(\mf{g}_{m|n})$, and consider its classical limit in the same way as in the case of symmetrizable Kac-Moody algebras.
 We leave the detailed verification to the reader (see \cite{Ja,Lu}).

 For a $U_q(\mf{g}_{m|n})$-module $M$ and $\gamma\in P_{m|n}$, let $M_\gamma=\{\,m\,|\,q^h m =q^{\langle h,\mu \rangle}m\ (h\in P^\vee_{m|n})\,\}\subset M$ and ${\rm wt}(M)=\{\,\gamma\in P_{m|n}\,|\,M_\gamma\neq 0\,\}$.
 Suppose that $M$ is a $U_q(\mf{g}_{m|n})$-module generated by a highest weight vector $u$ of weight $\Lambda\in P_{m|n}$.
 Then $M=\bigoplus_{\mu}M_\mu$, where the sum is over $\mu \in \Lambda-\sum_{\beta\in \Pi_{m|n}}\Z_{\geq 0}\beta$.